AgoraLab/agora-chat-uikit/android/get-started/quickstart.md

 ## Implementation

-This section explains how send a message to a one-to-one conversation or a chat group.
+This section explains how send a message to a one-to-one conversation or a group chat.

 1. Create a quick start page